Alonso-del-Arte/chess/doc/Variants.md

 * A rook that captures an opponent's knight gains the ability to move like a knight.

+The goal of the game is still to trap the opponent's king, so therefore we are unconcerned with what abilities capturing a king could confer.

 Pawns can't gain abilities in this manner.
 For example, a pawn who captures the opponent's knight doesn't gain the ability to move like a knight.
 However, if that pawn promotes to a queen and captures the opponent's other knight *after